sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 While being perfect, and revolutionaly, and trasforming, the cli is overcomplicated and take time to master.
 It is awaiting next revolution.
 In all other respects, it is a perfect software.
 It certainly deserves the main list for being compelling and rigorous.
-But it annoys you too.
+But it annoys you too (by being a bit of a git).
 I feel there is an improvement is needed.

 ### 🎗 **bash**
 Unix and bash certainly belong here.